getgrav/grav-learn/pages/03.themes/01.theme-basics/docs.md

 To install Sass on your computer, simply [follow the instructions on the sass-lang.com](http://sass-lang.com/install) website.

 1. Execute the simple provided scss shell script by typing `$ ./scss.sh` from the root of the theme.
-2. Running the command directly `$ scss --sourcemap --watch scss:css-compiled` which is the same thing.
+2. Running the command directly `$ scss --source-map --watch scss:css-compiled` which is the same thing.

 By default, this will compile your scss files into the `css-compiled/` folder.
 You can then reference the resulting css file in your theme.